2a6m/AppMobile-PWA/README.md

 #### Wade

 Wade is a framework to develop games in JavaScript.
-It has a library to create elements and to manipulate them easily.
+It has a library to create sprites and to manipulate them easily.

 ### Credits